Expert Reviews – Botswana

 In a troubled world there is nowhere safer than this most politically stable of African countries.
 The people are welcoming.
 English is widely spoken and when it comes to wildlife viewing Botswana is sensational.
 That’s because its policy of eschewing the mass market in favour of high-end, low impact safari camps has created a hugely successful tourist industry without spoiling the wild places that visitors come to see.

 Go to the Okavango Delta and you’ll see what I mean.
 This miraculous oasis of palm trees, water lilies, open floodplains and crystal channels has been largely sub-divided into safari concessions that give visitors the illusion of having checked into their own exclusive wilderness to be explored by 4WD or mekoro – the Delta’s traditional dugout canoes.
 Here you’ll be living in the heart of big cat country and the same goes for Chobe National Park next door, where you’ll also see more elephants than anywhere else on earth.
 Why?
-Because only Botswana - a country bigger than France but with a population of fewer than two million people - has enough space for the herds to roam at will.
+Because only Botswana – a country bigger than France but with a population of fewer than two and a half million people – has enough space for the herds to roam at will.

 Botswana’s other big must-see attraction is the Kalahari – best experienced on a safari to the Central Kalahari Game Reserve, Nxai Pan National Park and Jack’s Camp on the edge of the Makgadikgadi Salt Pans.
 Desert it may be, but come in March towards the end of the rainy season and you will find these vast thirstlands transformed and filled with all kinds of spectacular wild creatures, including black-maned Kalahari lions and flamingos by the million.